Hi everyone, and welcome back to Buck… actually scratch that! No Buckhorn this week, so we are taking a trip to Montana! and Las Vegas!

 At some point Nixon must have lost the ring, he died after the murder of Teresa Banks, so he was unlikely to have been wearing it when he went.
 Teresa Banks may or may not have been wearing it when she died.
 She certainly wore it leading up to her death as it was seen in pictures, but in her case, it may have been removed beforehand.
 It was found underneath the Chalfont trailer which was the place Teresa was murdered (she was not murdered in her own trailer).
 So did the Tremond’s remove it before she died assisting BOB so that when he took he could reap all the garmonbozia from her?

 After Teresa’s death Chet Desmond found the ring, and the second he touched it he disappeared never to be seen again.
 Did something similar happen to Phillip Jeffries when he was investigating another Blue Rose case, probably in relation to Judy?

-We don’t know the fate of the nurse, but we do know that Dopplecooper did visit the hospital to see Annie and quite probably a comatose Audrey.
-Was Jeffries already on his case by this point though, did he get to Annie and the ring before Dopplecoop did?
+We don’t know the fate of the nurse, but we do know that Doppelcooper did visit the hospital to see Annie and quite probably a comatose Audrey.
+Was Jeffries already on his case by this point though, did he get to Annie and the ring before Doppelcoop did?

-So what do we really know of the rings powers?
+So what do we really know of the powers of the ring?